Yes-Theory-Fam/yesbot-ts/CONTRIBUTING.md

 1. [Fork](https://github.com/Yes-Theory-Fam/yesbot-ts/fork) the repository to your user

-2. Clone the repo and install the dependencies:
+2. Clone the repo and change the directory to the project for all future commands:

 ```bash
 git clone https://github.com/your-username/yesbot-ts.git